-SOC210 Social Inequality CHANGE FROM STRATIFICATION
+SOC210 Social Inequality 3 credits

 An examination of the causes and consequences of inequality historically and cross-culturally in America and around the world, including difference in wealth, power and prestige.
 Also considered are the factors of race, ethnicity, age, and gender in social inequality.
 Prerequisite: SOC101.